 When owning a water heater, it is important to know the water heater age and when it is time to service or replace your water heater.
 If you have owned a water heater for a long time or just moved to a house with a water heater you are not familiar with, then it would be a good idea to figure out your water heater’s age.

 SensibleDigs has created a great article on everything you need to know in order to determine your water heater age.
-To read the full article, click here.
+To read the full article, click here to learn more about the age of your water heater.

 Here are some highlights from the SensibleDigs article on deciding your water heater age.